The Indian Securities market has become one of the most dynamic and efficient securities markets in Asia today.

-During the latter half of the 19th century shares of companies used to be traded in India occasionally.
+During the latter half of the 19th-century shares of companies used to be traded in India occasionally.

 Yet Another Stock Exchange was started in 1920 at Chennai.
-How ever , by 1923, it ceased to exist.
+However, by 1923, it ceased to exist.
 Later, in 1937 the Madras stock exchange was revived as many new cotton textile mills and plantation companies were floated in South India.

-Three more stock Exchange were established before independence At Indore in Madhya Pradesh in 1930, at Hyderabad in 1943 and at Delhi in 1947 thus at the time of independence Seven stock exchanges were functioning in the major cities of the country.
+Three more stock Exchange was established before independence At Indore in Madhya Pradesh in 1930, at Hyderabad in 1943 and at Delhi in 1947 thus at the time of independence Seven stock exchanges were functioning in the major cities of the country.